-{\bf (VIII) \ Applications of 1-parameter Matrix Flow Results to Solve a Static Matrix Problem :}\\[1mm] Concepts and notions of classical matrix theory help us often with time-varying matrix problems.
-The concepts and results of the time-varying matrix realm can likewise help with classic, previously unsolvable fixed matrix theory problems and applications.
-Here is one example: \\[1mm] Numerically the Francis QR eigenvalue algorithm 'diagonalizes' every square matrix $A$ over $\CC$ in a backward stable manner.
+{\bf (VIII) \ Applications of 1--parameter Matrix Flow Results to Solve a Static Matrix Problem :}\\[1mm] Concepts and notions of classical matrix theory help us often with time--varying matrix problems.
+The concepts and results of the time--varying matrix realm can likewise help with classic, previously unsolvable fixed matrix theory problems and applications.
+Here is one example. \\[1mm] Numerically the Francis QR eigenvalue algorithm 'diagonalizes' every square matrix $A$ over $\CC$ in a backward stable manner.
 It does so for diagonalizable matrices as well as for derogatory matrices, regardless of their Jordan structure or of repeated eigenvalues.
 QR finds a backward stable 'diagonalizing' eigenvector matrix similarity for any $A$.
 For matrix problems such as least squares, the SVD, or the field of values problem that are unitarily invariant, classic matrix theory does not know of any way to unitarily block diagonalize fixed entry matrices $A \in \CC_{n,n}$.
-If such block decompositions could be found computationally, unitarily invariant matrix problems could be decomposed into subproblems and thereby speed up the computations for decomposable matrices $A$.\\ An idea that was inspired by studies of time-varying matrix eigencurves in \cite{FUEigencross} can be adapted to find unitary block decompositions of fixed time-invariant matrices $A$. \cite{FUDecompMatrFlow20} deals with general 1-parameter matrix flows $A(t) \in \CC_{n,n}$.
-If $X$ diagonalizes one flow matrix $A(t_1)$ via a similarity $X^{-1} ...
-X$ and $X^{-1} A(t_2)X$ is block diagonal for some $t_2 \neq t_1$ with $A(t_1) \neq A(t_2)$, then every $A(t)$ is simultaneously block diagonalized by $X$ and the flow $A(t)$ decomposes uniformly. \cite{FUDecompMatrFoV} then applies this matrix flow result to the previously intractable field of values problem for decomposing matrices $A$ when using path following methods.
+If such block decompositions could be found computationally, unitarily invariant matrix problems could be decomposed into subproblems and thereby speed up the computations for decomposable matrices $A$.\\[0.5mm] An idea that was inspired by studies of time--varying matrix eigencurves in \cite{FUEigencross} can be adapted to find unitary block decompositions of static matrices $A$. \cite{FUDecompMatrFlow23} deals with general 1--parameter matrix flows $A(t) \in \CC_{n,n}$.
+If $X$ diagonalizes one very specific associated flow matrix ${\cal F}_A(t_1)$ via a unitary similarity $X^* ...
+X$ and $X^* {\cal F}_A(t_2)X$ is properly block diagonal for some $t_2 \neq t_1$ with ${\cal F}_A(t_1) \neq {\cal F}_A(t_2)$, then every ${\cal F}_A(t)$ is simultaneously block diagonalized by $X$ and consequently the flow $A(t)$ decomposes uniformly. \cite{FUDecompMatrFoV} then applies this specific matrix flow result to the previously intractable field of values problem for decomposing matrices $A$ when using path following methods.
 Here are the details.\\ For any fixed entry matrix $A \in \CC_{n,n}$ the hermitean and skew parts